 Leica D-LUX 6 vs D-LUX Typ 109

-The Leica D-LUX 6 and the Leica D-LUX (Typ 109) are two digital cameras that were officially introduced, respectively, in September 2012 and September 2014.
+The Leica D-LUX 6 and the Leica D-LUX (Typ 109) are two enthusiast cameras that were officially introduced, respectively, in September 2012 and September 2014.
 Both the D-LUX 6 and the D-LUX Typ 109 are fixed lens compact cameras that are based on a 1/1.7-inch (D-LUX 6) and a Four Thirds (D-LUX Typ 109) sensor.
 The D-LUX 6 has a resolution of 10 megapixels, whereas the D-LUX Typ 109 provides 12.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.